AIFrontierLab/TorchUMM/extensions/text2image/README.md

 # Text-to-image extension

 This directory is an opt-in TorchUMM extension.
-It contains the shared adapter, model declarations, example configs, and smoke tests without changing any file in TorchUMM's core `src/` tree.
+It contains the shared adapter, model declarations, example configs, and smoke tests.

 The extension does not register models on import.
 Register them explicitly: